ziqni-tech/ziqni-member-widget/README.md

   timeZone: 'Europe/London', // 'UTC' by default
   productIds: [], // ProductIds array; [] by default
   instantWins: {
-    enable:  false // This functionality is under development; the parameter is disabled by default },
+    enable:  false, // false by default
+    showIWOnlyWithAvailPlays: true // true by default.
+Allows to display all instant wins, or only those in which the user has AvailablePlays.
+  },
   layout: {
     logoUrl: '',